-Create a clean, green oasis at your school by adopting a spot!
+Create a clean, green, serene environment at your school by adopting a spot!

-Help your students keep their school campus litter-free by “Adopting a Spot!”
+Keep your school campus litter-free by “Adopting a Spot!”
 The same way they would adopt a new puppy or pet, once students adopt a spot, they have the amazing opportunity to take responsibility for a designated location and keep it clean and healthy!

 Why It’s Important